opennetworkinglab/routing/trellis/README.md

 ```

 ## Start the ONOS
-Start the ONON controller and set the config via `onos-netcfg` on the other host.
+Start the ONOS controller and set the config via `onos-netcfg` on the other host.

 ## Operate the VM
 Type the following command to ssh into the VM environment.